 Foreign companies doing business in Honduras must comply with labor regulations, which include:

-- Trial or probationary period that cannot exceed 60 days and must be paid
+- Providing employees with a trial or probationary period that cannot exceed 60 days and must be paid

-- Payment of at least $305 USD per month, which is Honduras’s national minimum wage
+- Payment to employees of at least USD$305 per month, which is Honduras’ national minimum wage

-- Companies are required to pay fourteen monthly salaries (12 regular monthly salaries, plus June bonus payment and Christmas bonus paid in December)
+- Payment to employees of fourteen monthly salaries (12 regular monthly salaries, plus the June bonus payment and Christmas bonus paid in December)

-- Employees are entitled to 10 days of paid vacation per year
+- Entitlement of 10 days of paid vacation per year

-In order for entity annual compliance in this Central American nation to be met, companies also must provide their employees with social security.
+To meet entity annual compliance in Honduras, companies must also provide their employees with social security.
 The employer/employee contributions are as follows:

 - The employer covers 10.66 percent of the employee’s salary to monthly social security payments